 Overview of DNS zones and records

-Azure DNS provides a globally distributed, high-availability name server infrastructure, which you can use to host your domain.
+Azure DNS provides a globally distributed and high-availability name server infrastructure that you can use to host your domain.
 By hosting your domains in Azure DNS, you can manage your DNS records with the same credentials, APIs, tools, billing, and support as your other Azure services.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.

 For example, the domain 'contoso.com' may contain several DNS records, such as 'mail.contoso.com' (for a mail server) and 'www.contoso.com' (for a web site).

 When creating a DNS zone in Azure DNS: